OdinsPlasmaRifle/jquery.gavel/README.md

 ###Messages

 Gavel has a tag replacement system that can be used to easily implement messages with parts that change based on a variable.
-This tag replacement system will work when a custom function is used or when one of the built in functions use it.
+This tag replacement system will work when a custom function is used or when certain built in functions are used.

 **Builit In:**

+*min:*

-min: Any string of "{min}" included in the message will be replaced by the min amount indicated on the rule
+Any string of "{min}" included in the message will be replaced by the min amount indicated on the rule

+*max:*

-max: Any string of "{max}" included in the message will be replaced by the max amount indicated on the rule
+Any string of "{max}" included in the message will be replaced by the max amount indicated on the rule

 **Custom**